imagej/imagej.github.io/_pages/plugins/distance-transform-watershed.md

 4\) Click *Apply changes* and restart Fiji.

-You should now find the plugin under the sub-menu {% include bc content='Plugins |MorphoLibJ | Segmentation'%}.
+You should now find the plugin under the sub-menu {% include bc path='Plugins |MorphoLibJ | Segmentation'%}.

 **Note**: the Distance Transform Watershed plugins are only two of the plugins included in the [MorphoLibJ](/plugins/morpholibj) suite.
 By following these installation steps, you will be installing as well the rest of plugins in the suite.